mikesmallhelp/wacat/README.md

 - detects errors in the browser console log
 - detects error strings from the web pages
   - you give the error strings in a parameter file
+- detects error strings from the web pages with the AI
+  - this is an optional feature and requires OpenAI API key
 - supports random form text inputs configuration by a user
 - can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)
 - can test only links, this could for example be used in the smoke testing of your application